JonasRock/ARXML_LanguageServer/src/docs/Developing.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~

-3. If needed, extend the xmlParser
+3. If needed, extend the lsp::XmlParser

 4. register your callback in lsp::LanguageService::start():
 ~~~~~~~~~~~~~~~~~~~~~~~